abstractinfrastructure/k8s-intro-tutorials/core/README.md

 A pod is the atomic unit of Kubernetes.
 It is the smallest _“unit of work”_ or _“management resource”_ within the system and is the foundational building block of all Kubernetes Workloads.

+**Note:** These exercises build off the previous Core tutorials.
+If you have not done so, complete those before continuing.

 ---

 ### Exercise: Creating Pods